Meissen Porcelain Workshop Tour and Porcelain Museum

 An artisan demonstrated the on-glaze painting.
 Colours were applied by hand to the glaze of the porcelain.

-After the first firing, the porcelain is hard enough to apply underglaze painting.
+Following the first firing, the porcelain attained the necessary hardness for underglaze painting.
 In the third room, the painter applied the cobalt blue colour to a plate.
-The glaze and all underglaze paints are made in-house at the Meissen manufactory.
+All glazes and underglaze paints are prepared in-house at the Meissen manufactory.

 Admire the Museum of the Meissen Porcelain Foundation

-Built in 1916 in the style of a Neoclassical banquet hall, the porcelain museum presents the 300 years of porcelain history.
-From 1710 to the present arranged chronologically, the permanent exhibition contains a variety of porcelain collection pieces.
-The display includes porcelains made in different years with different materials and techniques.
+Built in 1916 in the style of a Neoclassical banquet hall, the porcelain museum displayed 300 years of porcelain history arranged chronologically from 1710 to the present.
+The permanent exhibition featured a diverse collection of porcelain pieces crafted with different materials and techniques across various years.

-Some of the porcelain pieces on display are remarkable, such as the porcelain pipes.
-In 1950, the porcelain designer Ludwig Zepner discovered in the loft of the manufactory some relics of dismissed experiments from Kaendler in 1730 and Boemer in 1920.
-Both tried to build porcelain pipes.
-After a serial of challenging experiments, Zepner developed techniques to prevent any deformation of the pipes.
-Thus, he created a unique invention worldwide.
+Among the notable exhibits were porcelain pipes, with a fascinating backstory.
+In 1950, porcelain designer Ludwig Zepner discovered some relics of discontinued experiments by Kaendler in 1730 and Boemer in 1920 in the manufactory’s loft.
+Both had attempted to create porcelain pipes.
+Through a series of challenging experiments, Zepner mastered techniques to prevent deformation, resulting in a globally unique invention.

 Signature Meissen Porcelain